thomazyazima/thomazyazima.github.io/week-1/1-computer-setup/linux-instructions.md

 ```shell
 sudo apt-get curl
 ```
-Now we are ready to install RBenv
+Now we are ready to install Rbenv

-## Release 3: get RBenv
+## Release 3: get Rbenv

-RBenv will be our ruby version manager.
+Rbenv will be our ruby version manager.
 Gems will install here and we will use its copies of Ruby over our system Ruby.
 Yay!

-Digital ocead wrote a great how-to on getting RBenv and Ruby running on Ubuntu.
+Digital ocead wrote a great how-to on getting Rbenv and Ruby running on Ubuntu.
 Follow the instructions here.
 This will also handle installing nodejs.
 Make sure that you install ruby 2.0.0-p353 instead of 1.9.3-p392.

 Also the step to open the .bashrc and fix the path is done in Release 4 so no need to complete those steps during this release